beeburrt/bburt-dot-me/src/pages/about.md

 Anyways, I got this computer and now I spend as much time as I can trying to learn as much as I can.
 The problem is that it's all so interesting!
 And there's so much to learn!

-I'm still figuring out exactly what I want to do, but I'm currently studying web development, Ruby/Ruby on Rails, React, JavaScript/Node, TypeScript, Bash, C++ and all things Linux.
+I'm still figuring out exactly what I want to do, which path to pursue, but I'm currently studying web development, Ruby and Ruby on Rails, React, JavaScript, Node, TypeScript, Bash and all things Linux.
+Lately, I've been checking out Elixir too and I really like it.

 I'm currently seeking a mentor and a job.

-I know I have a seriously uphill battle trying to find employment as a developer.
+I know I have a major uphill battle trying to find employment as a developer.
 Some of the not-so-awesome challenges include being almost 50 yrs old (ageism is a thing) and new to it all, having big gaps in my work history, and being a felon.

-But I'm passionate, determined, and enthusiastic about it all.
+But I'm passionate, determined, and enthusiastic.
 I love learning new things and I know that I'll succeed.

-Contact info below, get in touch!
+### I'd love to hear from you!

+Feel free to reach out via my email --> bburt at bburt dot me

 ## Tech Stack

 This site is built with [Astro](https://astro.build) using the [Astro Paper theme](https://github.com/satnaing/astro-paper)

-Please feel free to reach out via my [email](mailto:bburt@bburt.me).